rust-lang/rust/src/doc/nomicon/vec-final.md

         unsafe {
             let iter = RawValIter::new(&self);

             // this is a mem::forget safety thing.
-If this is forgotten, we just
+If Drain is forgotten, we just
             // leak the whole Vec's contents.
 Also we need to do this *eventually*
             // anyway, so why not do it now? self.len = 0;